-The total net position for Graham County Community College District increased by \$14,297,952, or 30%, from the prior fiscal year due to the District's revenues exceeding expenses.
-As a result, the District's total assets increased by \$12,297,025 or 16%, and total liabilities decreased by \$8,722,358, or 26%.
-The increase to net position was also affected by an increase in deferred outflows of resources and a increase in deferred inflows of resources, as discussed below.
+The total net position for Graham County Community College District increased by \$2,714,691 or 4%, from the prior fiscal year due to the District's revenues exceeding expenses.
+As a result, the District's total assets increased by \$5,700,544 or 6%, and total liabilities increased by \$2,582,442 or 8%.

-The District's current assets increased by \$12,276,987, or 29%, from the prior year.
-This increase was primarily due to an increase in cash of \$9,664,546, or 24%.
-For the fourth year in a row, the District recognized an increase in cash and investments.
-The improvement in cash and investments was primarily due to an increase in government grants of \$1,830,493 because the District received federal funding to recover lost revenues related to the COVID-19 pandemic.
+The District's current assets decreased by \$4,684,334 or 8%, from the prior year.
+This decrease was primarily due to a decrease in cash and cash equivalents of \$2,002,007 or 4% and receivables associated with the Gila Provisional District and other government grants and contracts of \$2,665,445.
+Additionally, the District's noncurrent assets increased by \$10,384,878 or 28% which was largely driven by construction in progress associated with major capital projects including software development/implementation.
 The change in revenues and expenses are further discussed in the next section.
-While the strategic cash position of the District has improved and is healthy, there is continued acknowledgement of a need to find ways to increase revenues and reduce expenses to continue this trend, while also properly maintaining properties, facilities, and other resources.
+While the strategic cash position of the District is healthy, there is continued acknowledgement of a need to find ways to increase revenues and reduce expenses to continue this trend, while also properly maintaining properties, facilities, and other resources.

-Deferred outflows of resources increased by \$117,976, or 2% due to an increase in the net difference between expected and actual earnings on pension plan investments and changes in assumptions.
+Deferred outflows of resources related to pensions decreased by \$587,380 or 15% due to a decrease in the net difference between expected and actual earnings on pension plan investments and changes in assumptions.
 The deferred outflows of resources amount is comprised of contributions related to the ASRS that have not yet been recognized as a reduction of the net pension liability and the net difference between projected and actual earnings on pension plan investments that have not yet been recognized as an expense.